 The Patient Care Technician - Health Unit Coordinator performs various clerical and patient care duties for the department under the direct supervision of the licensed nurse.
-This will be more of a Health Unit Coordinator role.

 ESSENTIAL FUNCTIONS OF THE ROLE

-Collects and records patient data, reporting information and observations to nursing personnel in a timely fashion.
+Collects and records patient data, reporting information and observations to nursing team members in a timely fashion.
 Obtains and records patient vital signs, height, weight, nutritional intake and output and performs blood glucose monitoring via finger-stick blood samples, test strips and portable meters.
 Performs routine urinary catheter care.
 Collects and transports specimens, including, but not limited to, urine, stool and sputum, as requested.

 Completes and maintains unit and patient records, files, forms and documents related to work area management and patient care to include admissions, surgeries, transfers, discharges, medical records and physician call list.
 Maintains clean and organized work area of records, files, forms, and reference documents.
 Checks, updates and maintains facility boards, pneumatic tube system and telemetry box reconciliation according to departmental policy, procedures and/or guidelines.